Moral injury: Treatment

 While moral injury can be experienced by people other than military service members, research has paid special attention to moral injury in military populations.
 Seeking professional mental health help for moral injury may present with some challenges, particularly for military personnel.
-Moral injury is frequently associated with socially-withdrawing emotions, such as guilt and shame.
+Moral injury is frequently associated with socially withdrawing emotions, such as guilt and shame.
 These emotions may further reduce the likelihood of individuals reaching out for help in the fear of being rejected or judged by others.
 Additionally, military personnel may be hesitant to seek help due to actual or perceived career repercussions.
 Recent research on this topic showed that among active deployed military personnel, those who were exposed to potentially morally injurious experiences were more likely to avoid military mental health services and instead seek help from a professional in a civilian health care system.

-According to Shay, the process of recovery should consist of "purification" through the "communalization of trauma."
+According to Shay, the process of recovery should consist of "purification" through the "communalization of trauma".
 Shay places special importance on communication through artistic means of expression.
 Moral injury could only be absolved when "the trauma survivor... [is] permitted and empowered to voice their experience....".
 Fully coming "home" would mean integration into a culture where one is accepted, valued and respected, has a sense of place, purpose, and social support.

 According to Litz for this to occur, there needed to be openness on the part of civilians to hear the veterans' experiences without prejudice.
 The culture in the military emphasizes a moral and ethical code that normalizes both killing and violence in times of war.
-Litz and colleagues (2009) have hypothesized a modified version of CBT that addresses three key areas of moral injury: "life-threat trauma, traumatic loss, and moral injury Marines from the Iraq and Afghanistan wars."
+In 2009, Litz and colleagues hypothesized a modified version of cognitive-behavioral therapy (CBT), that addresses three key areas of moral injury: "life-threat trauma, traumatic loss, and moral injury Marines from the Iraq and Afghanistan wars".
 Despite this, decisions made by service members who engage in killing or violence through this cultural lens would still experience psychological and spiritual impact.